 The institution he founded was also a financial success.
-By 1977, ISKCON had collected hundreds of millions of dollars through lucrative fundraising, book selling and business ventures.
-With the profits, they printed hundreds of thousands of Prabhupada's books, purchased luxurious mansions, historic churches, thousands of acres of land, and in India constructed imposing marble temples and guest houses for pilgrims-all for the glory of Krsna.
+By 1977, ISKCON had collected tens (if not hundreds) of millions of dollars through lucrative fundraising, book selling and business ventures.
+With the profits, Prabhupada's disciples printed hundreds of thousands of their master's books, purchased luxurious mansions, historic churches, thousands of acres of land, and in India constructed imposing marble temples and guest houses for pilgrims-all for the glory of Krsna.